HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Quality Assurance and Testing

-- **Comprehensive Testing**: Implement a rigorous testing framework that includes unit tests, integration tests, and end-to-end tests to ensure all components function correctly as a cohesive system.
+During the development process, we need to implement a rigorous testing framework that includes unit tests, integration tests, and end-to-end tests to ensure all components function correctly as a cohesive system.

 - **Performance Benchmarking**: Regularly benchmark the system's performance, especially focusing on the speed and resource usage of the encryption/decryption processes and the WeChat hook's impact on the overall system.